 Playa Norte is the island’s most beautiful beach with its pristine white sand, shallow turquoise water and sublime sunsets.
 When and if you can tear yourself away from the beach, hire a golf buggy and head to Punta Sur in the south of the island.
 From the rocky headland, the views of the Caribbean are nothing less than magnificent.
 It’s the most eastern point in Mexico and is also a perfect spot for a picnic.
 Additionally, there is also a nearby ancient temple honouring the Mayan Mood Goddess.

 An Underwater Museum

 MUSA, a spectacular underwater museum is located just off the island’s south coast.
 Consisting of over five hundred remarkable sculptures, the works of art are made of a clay which support the growth of coral.
 Both eerie and enthralling, a dive at the site is a memorable experience.

 A Tempting Place to Linger

-Located in a pine-covered valley of the central highlands of Chiapas, San Cristobal is the kind of place that travellers tend to linger.
+Located in a pine-covered valley of the central highlands of Chiapas, San Cristobal is the fifth of our magic towns of Mexico.
+It’s the kind of place that travellers tend to linger.
 Indeed, with its tempting artisan market, numerous cafes, enticing craft shops and a laid-back vibe, it’s easy to understand why.

 Rich in Indigenous Culture